Thursday, February 27, 2025

 yet not different from Mexico's tiny, winding streets and steep hills.

-Houses were tall and thin and stacked upon one another
+Houses were tall and thin and stacked upon one another,

 rather than squat and wide,

-awash in drab, demure colors
+and awash in drab and demure colors

 while my hometown was short and fat casas

-painted obscenely and sometimes grotesquely
+painted obscenely and sometimes screaming

 brightly floral.